Contact Us 1-800-596-4880

 Scheduling strategy

 Triggers the flow’s execution based on a time-based condition.
-This attribute is not currently enabled in the configuration UI.
-Configure it in the XML editor.
 See Configuring Scheduler.

 Yes